Usambara torrent frog

-The Usambara torrent frog (Arthroleptides martiensseni), also known as Martienssen's torrent frog, or Tanzania rocky river frog, is a species of frog in the family Petropedetidae endemic to the Usambara Mountains of Tanzania.
+The Usambara torrent frog (Arthroleptides martiensseni), also known as Martienssen's torrent frog or Tanzania rocky river frog, is a species of frog in the family Petropedetidae.
+It is endemic to the Usambara Mountains of Tanzania, where it is found 200–1000 m above sea level.
 It is one of many, often taxonomically unrelated, frogs referred to as torrent frogs.
+It is mostly grey brown to yellowish brown, with a lighter underside and a dark stripe extending from the nostril to the shoulder, and can grow 59 mm long.